mosabelhag/sudan-online-payments-for-woocommerce/readme.txt

 🚩 **Important Notice:** This is an **unofficial, independently developed** plugin.
 It is not affiliated with, endorsed by, or connected to any specific Sudanese bank, payment service (like Bankak or O-Cash), or financial company.

-Accept payments via Sudanese Bank Transfers (Bankak, O-Cash, etc.) with receipt upload and validation.
+Accept Sudanese bank transfers (Bankak, O-Cash, etc.) and validate uploaded payment receipts.

 == Description ==

-**Sudan Online Payments for WooCommerce** is an **unofficial, community-oriented** payment gateway designed to facilitate manual bank transfers for stores targeting customers in Sudan.
+**Sudan Online Payments for WooCommerce** is an **unofficial** gateway that facilitates **manual** bank transfers for the Sudanese market.

-This plugin allows store owners to display their local bank or mobile money account details (for services like Bankak, O-Cash, Fawry, etc.) on the checkout page.
-Customers can then upload a payment receipt screenshot to complete their order, streamlining a common payment method in the region.
+It allows store owners to display their local bank or mobile money details (e.g., Bankak, O-Cash) at checkout.
+Customers complete their order by uploading a screenshot of their payment receipt for validation.

-**This plugin provides a bridge for a manual process.
-It does not automatically process payments.
-All transactions require merchant verification.**
+**Important:** This plugin **does not process payments automatically**.
+It streamlines the manual transfer process, but all transactions require merchant verification of the uploaded receipt.

 **Key Features:**